sezanzeb/sezanlight/readme.md

 sudo pacman -S curl
 ```

-# client
+# Client

-your htpc/pc/laptop running X11 and on which you watch youtube, netflix, amazon, etc., play games
+your htpc/pc/laptop running X11 and on which you watch videos:

 `cd client && make && ./client.o`

-the config file is only relevant for the client
+or, I created a similar python client out of the cpp code:

+`cd client && python3 client.py`

+use the one that works for you basically

-# server
+# Server

 your raspberry